ros2/ros2_documentation/source/Tutorials/Intermediate/URDF/Building-a-Movable-Robot-Model-with-URDF.rst

 Again, all of the robot models mentioned in this tutorial can be found in the `urdf_tutorial <https://index.ros.org/p/urdf_tutorial>`_ package.

 `Here is the new urdf <https://github.com/ros/urdf_tutorial/blob/ros2/urdf/06-flexible.urdf>`_ with flexible joints.
-You can compare it to the previous version to see everything that has changed, but we’re just going to focus on three example joints.
+You can compare it to the previous version to see everything that has changed, but we're just going to focus on three example joints.

 To visualize and control this model, run the same command as the last tutorial: